 My paternal ancestors arrived in Canada around the time of the Civil War.
 Before and after arriving in Canada my ancestors married into First Nations communities.
-My second great grandfather Benjamin Allen married Nancy Chavis descending from Lumbee Tribe of North Carolina.
+My second great-grandfather Benjamin Allen married Nancy Chavis descending from the Lumbee Tribe of North Carolina.
 In fact, two lines in my paternal ancestry married into the Chavis family prior to arriving in Canada.

 In my pursuit of greater understanding, my ancestral research continues to produce new information about my identity despite the lack of slave records, documented oral histories and accurate racial/ethnic identification of free non-white persons.
 Every piece of new information is another brilliant stone in my identity, I wear proudly as a crown.